 Next was Robin giving his presentation on past projects which I find entertaining.
 Remember my introduction? “to do anything we want.
 Like literally.
 Anything.”.
 Yep, he proved that point.
 He was also the best person to be doing this talk since he was once a participant and a year later, an advisor.

-For the rest of the day I went into coma and really couldn’t remember what happened.
+For the rest of the day, I went into a coma and really couldn’t remember what happened.

 Lift Off 2, 15 May:

 We decided to skip the morning workshop and we voice called on telegram to finalize our idea and worked on the presentation slide.
 I didn’t rehearse for the presentation and hence the quality :/ (yep, for those who were in the hanger, there is one guy who said there are three ways to buy and sell content online, but said “never mind take it as two” because he forgot the 3rd point.
 That’s me).
 So I shall take this chance to describe the problem we are trying to solve.